-This website is designed to document the creative processes leading into two dance works: Forest Revisited by choreographer Robert Cohan and director Martin Welton, and The Road Awaits Us by Annie-B Parson and Paul Lazar.
-The performance of Forest Revisited is being created by ten dancers, five former members of London Contemporary Dance Theatre (LCDT) who first performed the work and five alumni from the National Youth Dance Company (NYDC).
-The five former LCDT dancers, Christopher Bannerman, Anne Donnelly (whose dancing name was Anne Went), Linda Gibbs, Paul Liburd and Kenneth Tharp are joined by NYDC alumni Josh Attwood, Hannah Mason, Kennedy Mutanga, Luigi Nardone and Ruby Portus.
+The website is focused on the creative processes and performances of two dance works: Forest Revisited by choreographer Robert Cohan and director Martin Welton, and The Road Awaits Us by Annie-B Parson and Paul Lazar.
+The performance of Forest Revisited was created with ten dancers, five former members of London Contemporary Dance Theatre (LCDT) and five alumni from the National Youth Dance Company (NYDC).
+The five former LCDT dancers, Christopher Bannerman, Anne Donnelly (whose dancing name was Anne Went), Linda Gibbs, Paul Liburd and Kenneth Tharp were joined by NYDC alumni Josh Attwood, Hannah Mason, Kennedy Mutanga, Luigi Nardone and Ruby Portus.

-Forest Revisited will be performed at Sadler’s Wells as part of the 2017 Elixir Festival on 23 and 24 June.
-It focuses on the transmission of the knowledge and insight required to perform Robert Cohan’s Forest which was first created during LCDT’s pioneering residency programme of the 1970s.
-ResCen Research Centre, led by former LCDT dancer and choreographer Christopher Bannerman, is collaborating with Sadler’s Wells Theatre to provide a record of this process in which a significant piece of contemporary dance history is being transmitted to a new generation of dancers whose task is to embody and realise the work.
-The challenge for the ex-LCDT dancers includes inculcating a way of moving from another era, and to transmit the experience; for the ex-NYDC dancers to embody it and then to inhabit the dance work, its movement and its stillness, to realise it on stage in the here and now – and to share that with the audience.
+Robert Cohan was artistic director, teacher and lead choreographer for LCDT and the process involved the transmission of the knowledge and insight required to perform Forest (1977) which Cohan created as part of LCDT’s pioneering residency programme.
+The transmission of a significant piece of contemporary dance history to a new generation of dancers involved challenges – the challenge for the ex-LCDT dancers included inculcating a way of moving from another era, and to transmit that experience as well as the movement from Forest.
+For the younger, ex-NTDC dancers the challenge was to embody the way of moving and then to inhabit the dance work, its movement and its stillness, to realise it on stage in the here and now – and to share that with the audience.